-where $\pi^\ast$ is an optimal policy in $\mdp\cup\cost$ and $\widehat{\pi}^\ast$ is an optimal policy in $\widehat\mdp\cup\widehat{\cost}$. \end{definition} The above definition aims to ensure the estimation error of cost does not compromise the optimality of the expert policy.
-The first condition manifests {\it completeness}, since the recovered feasible cost set needs to track every potential true cost function.
-The second condition expresses {\it accuracy}, since any recovered cost function must be in close proximity to a viable true cost function, preventing an unnecessarily large recovered feasible set.
-The dual requirements are inspired by the PAC optimality criterion in \citep{metelli2021provably,lindner2022active}.
+where $\pi^\ast$ is an optimal policy in $\mdp\cup\cost$ and $\widehat{\pi}^\ast$ is an optimal policy in $\widehat\mdp\cup\widehat{\cost}$. \end{definition} The criterion ensures estimation errors of feasible cost functions do not compromise the optimality of the expert policy.
+The first condition ensures completeness, requiring the recovered feasible cost set to track every true cost function.
+The second condition guarantees that there exists a true cost function close to every recovered cost function.
+This prevents the recovery of an excessively large feasible set that would overly prioritize completeness.